Overview

 Independent Verification

-The platform is designed to function as a durable evidentiary record, not as an arbiter of rights.
+The system is designed to function as a durable evidentiary record - not as an arbiter of rights.

-Any individual or organisation seeking to establish verifiable documentation of intellectual concepts prior to formal protection may utilise the Registry.
+Any party seeking to establish a verifiable record of intellectual concepts prior to disclosure may utilise the Registry.

 The Idea Registry is committed to maintaining:

 All records are preserved subject to active maintenance status.
-Blockchain entries remain permanent and independently verifiable regardless of platform access status.
+Blockchain entries remain permanent and independently verifiable regardless of platform access.